JohnKeeg8/Privilege-Drift-Detection/README.md

 This project detects **privilege drift** — any change in user access rights — by comparing the current privilege state against a previously saved **snapshot**.

-It’s designed to help administrators monitor when users gain, lose, or change access levels over time.
+It helps administrators identify when users gain, lose, or change access levels over time.

 ---

-## 📂 Project Structure
+## 📁 Project Structure

 .
 ├── data/
 │ └── current_state.json # Current privileges for all users
 ├── snapshots/
 │ ├── snapshot-2025-11-10T10-03-48.json # Automatically created snapshots
-│ └── ... more snapshots ...
+│ └── ... (more snapshots)
 ├── drift.py # Main Python script
-└── README.md # This documentation file
+└── README.md # Documentation

 ---

 ## ⚙️ How It Works

-### 1. Current State
+### 1️⃣ Current State

-- `data/current_state.json` holds the **latest privileges** for all users.
+The file `data/current_state.json` holds the **latest privileges** for all users.
-- Each user has a `privileges` list, with each entry defining one access right.
+Each user has a `privileges` list, with each entry defining one access right:

-Example:
 ```json
 [
   {